2 Days Exploring Nice, France in the Beautiful Provence-Alpes-Côte d’Azur with Kids

 A day in Nice, France

-As an avid Hard Rock Cafe fan, we went straight for their location along the Promenade des Anglais.
+As an avid Hard Rock Cafe fan, we went straight to their location along the Promenade des Anglais.
 We took the 2 km scenic route instead of taking the bus, mostly because we wanted to look around but also because we had no idea where the bus stop was.
-Google maps was taking us all the wrong stops, so walking became easier.

 This idea was to go home after this, but we got distracted by some more sites.
 There were Bouncy Castles beside the Carousel at the Monument du Centenaire, so I bought enough tickets for all.
 Turns out they are not related and needed two different tickets.
 I found a guy in line and sold him my unused ones, slight lose but better than nothing.
 He mentioned my accent sounded Canadian, I told him I was, so he tried to give me Canadian currency.
 No thanks buds, I need Euros, good try though.
 Baby girl did have a good time, but her smile disappeared every time the camera came out, of course.